Awareness Foundation

+The Awareness Foundation, formerly the Trinity Foundation for Christianity and Culture, is a Christian charity that was established in England in 2003 for the purpose of peace-building between the Middle East and West.

+Overview

+The Awareness Foundation is based in London, the UK, with supporters in North America, the Middle East, and Hong Kong.

+The Foundation states that it works to build, "peace through empowering people in the Middle East and the West to use their faith as a means to bring reconciliation and understanding, driving out mistrust and hostility.".

-The Awareness Foundation, formerly the Trinity Foundation for Christianity and Culture, is a Christian charity that was established in 2003.
-The Duchess of Edinburgh GCVO is their Royal Patron.
-Their Founding Patron was Rowan Williams, Archbishop of Canterbury; they now have a College of Patrons, including Williams, Charles Cadogan, 8th Earl Cadogan, Anba Angaelos, Christopher Cocksworth, Paul Kwong and Kevin McDonald.
+Their Royal Patron is the Duchess of Edinburgh GCVO.
+Their Founding Patron was Rowan Williams, Archbishop of Canterbury.
+They now have a College of Patrons, including Williams, Charles Cadogan, 8th Earl Cadogan, Anba Angaelos, Christopher Cocksworth, Paul Kwong and Kevin McDonald.
 Leslie Griffiths is a former Patron.
-The Awareness Foundation is based in London, the UK, with supporters in North America, the Middle East, and Hong Kong.

 History

 The Trinity Foundation for Christianity and Culture (TFCC) was launched in September 2003 by Rowan Williams, Archbishop of Canterbury, at a service at Holy Trinity, Sloane Street church.
-Co-founders Bishop Michael Marshall was rector of Holy Trinity from 1997 to 2007, and Nadim Nassar was an assistant curate in the parish.
+There were two co-founders; Bishop Michael Marshall was rector of Holy Trinity from 1997 to 2007, and Nadim Nassar was an assistant curate in the parish.
 The charity was later renamed the Awareness Foundation.

-Purpose and composition

-The Foundation states that "The Awareness Foundation builds peace through empowering people in the Middle East and the West to use their faith as a means to bring reconciliation and understanding, driving out mistrust and hostility.".